jehy/redis-generators/README.md

 Generator and subscribers via redis test task.

-I used node cluster for this task - it was not neccessary but it is more fun!
+I used node cluster for this task - it was not neccessary but it is more fun, fully utilizes your CPUs and shows that application can run on separate servers.

 Generators and subscribers should both fail sometimes so I added blackout at random.